fisherra/fisherankney/_posts/2018-01-15-biodiversity.md

 ![]({{ site.baseurl }}/images/np_biodiversity/ggplot-1.png)

-This is just a quick peak at the data.
+This is just a quick peek at the data.
 I create a new variable called parks_mapped, first copying the parks dataframe into it, then (%>%) calling a ggplot function.
 The mappings for this function are Longitude on the X axis, Latitude on the Y axis.
 Calling the build in borders("states") allows for a map to be projected around these points; unfortunately, the borders function doesn't include Alaska and Hawaii.
 Next the points are plotted with their size according to how large the parks are in square acres.
 Coordinates are set to retain the maps ratio, and the parks\_map variable finally plotted.

 Let's cut out Alaska and Hawaii, and spruce up this visualization a little bit.